1984 Summer Olympics opening ceremony: Flags of the world

 Each seat in the Coliseum had a card placed underneath.
-At the count of three, each attendant flipped the card skyward and the crowd produced the biggest card stunt, displaying the flags of all participating nations.
+At the count of three, each attendant flipped the card skyward and the crowd produced the biggest card stunt, displaying the flags of many participating nations.

 Parade of Nations

 John Williams performed his dedicated theme to the games, "Olympic Fanfare and Theme".
 Volunteer performers entered the stadium, marching with white Olympic flags.
 They formed the 1984 Olympic logo, as well as the "Stars in Motion" outline on the field.

 The Antwerp flag was then presented to Los Angeles Mayor Tom Bradley by Louis Guirandou-N'Diaye, Alexandre de Mérode, Aileen Riggin Soule, and Alice Lord Landon, as Bradley had not been present at the closing ceremonies of the 1980 Summer Olympics in Moscow four years earlier.

 The parade of 140 National Olympic Committees began with Greece, as per tradition.

 Speeches were then made by Los Angeles Olympic Organizing Committee president Peter Ueberroth and IOC president Samaranch.
 For the first time, a sitting U.S. president opened the games in person, as President Reagan declared the competition officially open.

+"Celebrating the 23d Olympiad of the modern era, I declare open the Olympic Games of Los Angeles."